-Error Message Description (T) PRIMARY PUMP P1 & P2 FAILURE Both the primary pump P1 and P2 have failed.
-(T) PRIMARY PUMP P1 FAILURE The primary pump P1 has failed.
-The Prim P1 relay closed, but a flow proof demand was not detected before the proof demand delay time elapsed.
-1 PRIMARY PUMP P2 FAILURE The primary pump P2 has failed.
-The Prim P2 relay closed, but a flow proof demand was not detected before the proof demand delay time elapsed.
+Error Wessages (3 Error Message Description (I) PRIMARY PUMP P1 & P2 FAILURE Both the primary pump P1 and P2 have failed or the flow proof demand signal was not detected before the proof demand delay time elapsed.
+To clear the error code, press and hold the up and down buttons together for 5 seconds while viewing this error message.
+PRIMARY PUMP P1 FAILURE The primary pump P1 has failed.
+The primary pump 1 relay closed, but a flow proof demand was not detected before the proof demand delay time elapsed.
+To clear the error code, press and hold the up and down buttons together for 5 seconds while viewing this error message.
+(T) PRIMARY PUMP P2 FAILURE The primary pump P2 has failed.
+The pump 2 relay closed, but a flow proof demand was not detected before the proof demand delay time elapsed.
+To clear the error code, press and hold the up and down buttons together for 5 seconds while viewing this error message.
 PUMP PROOF DEMAND ERROR The primary pump has been turned off, but the pump proof demand remains after 4 minutes.
-COMBUSTION AIR DAMPER FAILURE The combustion air damper has failed.
+To clear the error code, press and hold the up and down buttons together for 5 seconds while viewing this error message.
+COMBUSTION AIR DAMPER FAILURE The Combustion Air (C.A.) damper has failed.
 The C.A. relay closed, but the control did not detect a damper proof demand before the proof demand delay time elapsed.
-DAMPER PROOF DEMAND ERROR The combustion air damper has been turned off, but the damper proof demand remains after 4 minutes.
+To clear the error code, press and hold the up and down buttons together for 5 seconds while viewing this error message.
+DAMPER PROOF DEMAND ERROR The Combustion Air (C.A.) damper has been turned off, but the damper proof demand remains after 4 minutes.
+To clear the error code, press and hold the up and down buttons together for 5 seconds while viewing this error message.
 BOILER RETURN SENSOR SHORT CIRCUIT Due to an short circuit, the control failed to read the boiler return sensor.
 The control will continue to operate normally.
-Locate and repair the problem as described in the Data Brochure D 070.
+Locate and repair the problem as described in the data brochure D 070.
 The error message self clears once the error condition is corrected.
 BOILER RETURN SENSOR OPEN CIRCUIT Due to an open circuit, the control failed to read the boiler return sensor.
 The control will continue to operate normally.
-Locate and repair the problem as described in the Data Brochure D 070.
+Locate and repair the problem as described in the data brochure D 070.
 The error message self clears once the error condition is corrected.
 BOILER ALARM ERROR The boiler supply temperature did not increase within the boiler alarm time.
-To reset the alarm, press and hold the up and down buttons for 5 seconds while viewing this error message.
-IHM MITTE E DHW ERROR A DHW sensor and a DHW demand have been applied at the same time.
+To reset the alarm, press and hold the up and down buttons together for 5 seconds while viewing this error message.
+THE MITTER OF THE PROPERTY OF DHW ERROR A DHW sensor and a DHW demand have been applied at the same time.
 The DHW tank will not be heated until the DHW Demand signal is removed.
 The error message self clears once the condition is corrected.